Zilliqa/dev-portal/zq2/docs/staking/index.md

 ---
 id: staking/index
-title: Staking
+title: Delegated Staking
 ---

-# Staking Mechanism
+# Delegated Staking Mechanism

+Zilliqa 2.0 validators can operate staking pools, allowing users to delegate stake to them.
+They can use the reference implementation of the staking variants mentioned below or create their own smart contracts.

 The staking mechanism supports two variants: